Coming soon to the App Store

 How it works

-Two timers, one bank, zero yelling.
+Two timers, one bank, fewer hard moments.

 Bad behavior starts a Hassle Timer.
 Good behavior pays it off — and earns real money toward an allowance the kid actually understands.
 Simple, consistent, and built so consequences stick without you having to be the bad guy.